bharath12b5/mvn-linux/Building-Swift.md

 ### Building Swift

-1. Clone the from the official repository:
+1. Clone the from the official repository and update the other swift components:

         git clone https://github.com/apple/swift.git
         cd swift
         git checkout swift-3.0-branch
+        ./utils/update-checkout --clone --branch swift-3.0-branch

     or from our team internal github site (which may have additional fixes pending upstream)

         git clone git@github.com:linux-on-ibm-z/swift.git
         cd swift
-        git checkout swift-3.0-branch
+        git checkout swift-3.0-RELEASE-s390x

-2. Run the update-checkout script to clone everything else from upstream (for now):

-    For SLES 12 & RHEL 7.1

-        ./utils/update-checkout --clone-with-ssh --branch swift-3.0-branch

-    For Ubuntu 16.04

-        ./utils/update-checkout --clone --branch swift-3.0-branch
+        ./utils/update-checkout --clone --branch swift-3.0-RELEASE-s390x --config $PWD/utils/update-checkout-config-s390x.json

-3. Apply this patch https://github.com/apple/swift-llvm/pull/21 if it has not been merged.
-It was not picked up in time for swift-3.0-branch and when this recipe is published.

-    `cd ../llvm` to apply the patch and move back to the swift directory with `cd ../swift` when done.

-4. Build the code (`$DESTDIR` can be any blank directory where the installable package is assembled, for example `$HOME/swift/install`):
+3. Build the code (`$DESTDIR` can be any blank directory where the installable package is assembled, for example `$HOME/swift/install`):

     For SLES 12 & RHEL 7.1